kreativwebdesign/lode/cli/README.md

 ### run

 This command runs the LOD generating.
 You can pass various options to this command.
-Run `yarn start` or `yarn start run` to execute it.
+Run `npx @kreativwebdesign/lode-cli` or `npx @kreativwebdesign/lode-cli run` to execute it.
 You can pass various options to the run command.
 These flags override the configuration file.

 | Option           | Description              | Default                  |
 | ---------------- | ------------------------ | ------------------------ |